The best places to see the Northern Lights

 Snowmobile ride to view the Northern Lights, Camp Tamok, Lyngen

 A city break to Tromsø is a great introduction to Northern Lights viewing.
 The capital of Northern Norway, Tromsø is a pretty seaside town right in the centre of the Aurora Zone, with many great restaurants and cultural sights, from where you can take a night safari by sled or snowmobile to maximise your viewing opportunities.
 You can even stay overnight in a traditional Sami tent away from all artificial light in a wilderness camp at nearby Lyngen.
 Journeying still further north, Alta, the northernmost city in the world, boasts more sightings than any other place on earth, and here you can spend the night in a 30-room designer igloo.
 A little way down the coast from Tromsø lie the Lofoten Islands, a stunning archipelago with dramatic mountain peaks and vast fjords nestling close to idyllic fishing villages.
 A popular excursion is a Hurtigurten Northern Lights Cruise.
-These are fully booked for the 2011/12 viewing season, so plan now for next winter.
+These are often get booked up early, so plan now for next winter.

 Northern Lights in Sweden